hiteshwadekar/northstar-cloud/README.md

 ---------------

-You can open the Node-RED starter app at https://northstar-nodered.mybluemix.net/red/#flow/2b328ba4.5e07c4 and see the debug window for the device events and commands:
+You can open the Node-RED starter app at https://northstar-nodered.mybluemix.net/red/#flow/2b328ba4.5e07c4 and see the debug window for the `Northstar` flow to view the device events and commands:

 ```
 6/27/2019, 8:43:41 AMnode: device data